rama270677/pvslib/README.md

 DISCLAIMER
 --
-NASA PVS Library is a collection of formal specifications most of which have been in the public domain for several years.
-We still maintain these developments.
-For the developments originally made by the Formal Methods group at Langley Research Center, these developments are considered fundamental research that do not constitute software.
+NASALib is a collection of formal specifications most of which have been in the public domain for several years.
+The Formal Methods Team at NASA LaRC still maintains these developments.
+For the developments originally made by the Formal Methods Team, these developments are considered fundamental research that do not constitute software.
 Contributions made by others may have particular licenses, which are listed in the file `top.pvs` in each respective directory.
-In case of doubt, please contact the developers of each contribution, which are also listed in this file.
+In case of doubt, please contact the developers of each contribution, which are also listed in that file.

-PVS patches, which are included in the directory `pvs-patches`, are part of the PVS source and they are covered by the PVS open source license.
+PVS patches, which are included in the directory `pvs-patches`, are part of the PVS source code and they are covered by the PVS open source license.

 Some proof strategies require third party research tools, e.g., MetiTarski and Z3.
 For convenience, they are included in this